-The challenge is that often these sorts of people are not the easiest work mates to get along with.
+The challenge is that often these sorts of people are not the easiest work-mates to get along with.
 They may be stubborn, taciturn, full of so many ideas that nothing ever gets finished, abrasive or just so flighty that you can’t pin them down on anything.
-They may be emotive, personal values driven or just downright rude.
+They may be emotive, personal values-driven or just downright rude.

 How do you manage them?
 This is perhaps one of the hardest parts of HR.
-Managing someone who acts as a catalyst for change in the organisation but who has the social skills of lone wolf.
+Managing someone who acts as a catalyst for change in the organisation but who has the social skills of a lone wolf.
 Their contribution at times may be breathtaking – but at other times they are divisive.

 - Housing creatives together to create a “Think Tank” with a gatekeeper to help control the social niceties.